 The last time voters approved a fire levy increase was in 2004 for $1.25 per $1,000 of assessed property value.
 The fire levy falls as property values rise, and it is now $1.10 per $1,000.
 CIF&R is asking voters to “lift the lid” on the fire levy to $1.35 per $1,000.
 This would cost the owner of a $350,000 home an additional $7.29 per month ($87.50 per year).

 Emergency services on Camano Island are funded by two property tax levies: one for emergency medical service and another for fire suppression.
 The EMS levy was renewed by voters last year at 50 cents per $1,000 of assessed property value.
 This levy rate cannot increase.
 In 2004 voters approved a fire levy rate of $1.25 per $1,000 which has fallen to $1.10 in 2017.

-If you are unable to attend, please contact Fire Chief Michael Schick with questions or comments at [email protected] or (360) 387-1512.
-All communication is welcomed and is shared with the Board of Fire Commissioners.
+Please contact Fire Chief Michael Schick with questions or comments at [email protected] or (360) 387-1512.

 IN THE NEWS

 Camano fire to ask for levy lid lift in November

 CIFR commissioners to discuss fire levy lid lift

 Letter: Camano Island CPR training taught 782 to save lives